Zero Day ClockLive

 • Pre-2010 timestamps dropped.
 Exploit dates before 2010-01-01 are database defaults (epoch, year 0001) rather than real observations.

 • TTE < −180 days dropped.
-When a CVE is retroactively assigned to a vulnerability that was exploited years earlier, it produces an artificially extreme negative TTE.
-We cap at −180 days to remove these while preserving real zero-day campaigns (typically −30 to −90 days).
+Retroactively assigned CVEs that produce extreme negative TTE are removed, while real zero-day campaigns (typically −30 to −90 days) are preserved.

 Statistical Approach

-After filtering, TTE values are grouped by year and two central tendency measures are computed:
+TTE values are grouped by cohort year and two central-tendency measures are computed:

 • Median TTE: The middle value when all TTE values for a year are sorted.
-Robust against outliers but can be insensitive to real shifts in the tails of the distribution.
+Robust against outliers but insensitive to shifts in the distribution tails.

 Data Sources